Is a Passwordless Future on the Way? What You Should Know About FIDO-Based Authentication

 How can I share access?

 Businesses rely on having safe ways to share credentials among their employees.
 With passwords, it's pretty easy to share access to an account (e.g. Twitter for marketing departments).
-We believe the ability to share passkeys will be crucial to the adoption of this new tool, and that password managers are perfect for this use case.
+Users can create and access Dashlane account without needing to create and remember a Master Password, making the login process easier and very convenient.

 How to migrate from one operating system to another?